In This Article

 On the other hand, hemp – often characterized by its low THC content and high CBD levels – was given a lifeline with the passage of the 2018 Farm Bill.
 This bill removed hemp and its derivatives from the list of controlled substances, effectively making it legal under federal law.
 However, remember that the legal definition of hemp requires it to contain no more than 0.3% THC by dry weight.

 So, how does the federal government view taking cannabis across state lines?
+Is flying with gummies or other edibles legal?
 Well, regardless of whether cannabis is legal in the states involved, it remains illegal at the federal level.
 Even if you're traveling between two states where both have legalized cannabis in some form, flying with cannabis - including edibles - in your checked baggage remains a violation of federal law.

 The TSA and Edibles in Checked Bags

-When it comes to the Transportation Security Administration (TSA) and its regulations surrounding edibles, it's important to remember the fact that they operate under the umbrella of the federal government.
-As a result, their stance on cannabis aligns with federal law.
+When it comes to the Transportation Security Administration (TSA) and its regulations surrounding edibles, it's important to remember that it operates under the federal government's umbrella.
+As a result, its stance on cannabis aligns with federal law.

 Whether you're carrying edibles in your checked bags or your carry-ons, the rules remain consistent – they strictly prohibit high-THC cannabis products on airplanes.
-However, they have updated their rules to allow CBD oil, legal under the 2018 Farm Bill, to fly.
+However, the TSA has updated its rules to allow CBD products with less than 0.3% THC, which is legal due to the 2018 Farm Bill, to fly.

-While the TSA's primary focus is on security threats related to terrorism and potential dangers on flights, they also don't turn a blind eye to prohibited substances, including cannabis.
-Their primary mission is not actively searching for drugs.
-Still, they are trained to identify and handle any illegal items they come across during the screening process.
+While the TSA's primary focus is on security threats related to terrorism and potential dangers on flights, it doesn't disregard prohibited substances, including cannabis.
+Its primary mission is not actively searching for drugs.
+Still, it is trained to identify and handle any illegal items it comes across during the screening process.

 The TSA agents must follow federal law, which means they will report the findings to the appropriate authorities.
 The consequences of being caught with cannabis in an airport can vary depending on the location and the amount found.
 Still, it's crucial to note that federal penalties can be severe, ranging from fines to potential felonies and jail time.

-In the spirit of smooth travels and avoiding any unnecessary hassles, it's best to leave your beloved edibles at home when flying.
+In the spirit of smooth travels and avoiding unnecessary hassle, it's best to leave edibles at home when flying.
 Instead, explore legal cannabis options available at your destination or consider alternative consumption methods before or after your flight.

 Legal Consequences of Flying With Edibles